flub78/multitenant/doc/calendar.md

 A calendar is a basic feature for Web applications.

-* Calendar views per month/week/day
+* There are calendar views per month/week/day
-* events CRUD, callable from the calendar view.
+* It is possible to interact with the full calendar view to create, read, update and delete events.

 It is a base for extensions with the possibility to add new types of events and business logic.
-For example it will be possible to create a reservation system with several type of resources (for example a classroom, a teacher and a limited number of student, etc.).
+For example it will be possible to create a reservation system with several type of resources (a classroom, a teacher and a limited number of student, etc.).

 ## Database ERD (Entity Relation Diagram)